 John Berry's blog

-Five quartets made up of ETMIH chorus members, traveled throughout east Texas on Valentine’s Day to deliver singing Valentines.
-Each recipient received a rose and was serenaded by love songs in the barbershop style.
-Make a note to order a singing Valentine for your sweetheart next year!
+Several quartets made up of ETMIH chorus members, travel throughout East Texas on Valentine’s Day to deliver singing Valentines.
+Each recipient receives a rose and is serenaded by love songs in the barbershop style.
+Make a note to order a singing Valentine for your sweetheart this year!

 In October of last year, the East Texas Men in Harmony competed at the five-state Southwestern District Convention.
 The chorus won the Plateau AA Chorus Championship and placed third amongst all competing choruses.